Aetna Medicare Advantage Plans for 2020

-There are dozens of private companies that market Medicare Advantage plans, however about half of all enrollment comes from the top insurers.
-This includes Aetna Medicare Advantage plans for 2018.
+There are dozens of private companies that market Medicare Advantage plans.
+However, about half of all enrollment comes from the top insurers.
+This includes Aetna, which is a major provider for both Medicare Advantage plans and Medicare Supplement plans.

-Your best Aetna Medicare Advantage plan choice for 2018 may depend on your medical condition, preferences, and how you would prefer to access doctors.
-Insurance companies don’t market in every country.
+Your best choice for Aetna Medicare Advantage plans in 2020 may depend on your medical condition, preferences, and how you would prefer to access doctors.
+Insurance companies don’t market in every county.
 They also don’t offer the same Medicare Part C plans everywhere that they are active.

-Get fast, personalized comparisons online: You can find your state in the quote box to run a customized comparison of local providers within seconds.
-We can help you compare Aetna Medicare Advantage plans available in your county for 2018 alongside other top carriers.
+It’s best to do a search for your specific service area when shopping for PPO plans, HMO plans or other Medicare plans.
+You can find your state in the quote box to run a customized comparison of local providers within seconds.
+We can help you compare Aetna Medicare Advantage plans available in your county alongside other top carriers so that you can find the right health plan for you.

-Updates for Aetna Medicare Advantage plans for 2018
+Updates for Aetna Medicare Advantage Plans in 2020

 These are some quick facts about Aetna Medicare Part C plans:

-- Their share of new Medicare Advantage plans for 2018: 19 percent
+- Their share of new Medicare Advantage plans: 19 percent

 - Aetna’s total health insurance client base: 47 million